The Making of Admission Webhooks, Part 1: The Concept

 When you need to modify or ensure incoming objects to meet certain criteria, you can count on admission webhooks.
 Most scenarios can be covered by the aforementioned policy engines unless you have some requirements that you need to implement yourself.

-When building admission webhooks, the following articles cover at least 90% of them (Let’s take time to appreciate good documents).
-This part is the summary of several caveats I think to deserve more attention.
-It is highly advised to go through the articles.
+When building admission webhooks, the following articles cover most aspects (Let’s take a moment to appreciate well-crafted documents).
+This post focuses on the areas that, in my opinion, deserve more attention.
+It is highly recommended to read through the articles first.

 At an over-simplified level, you need two steps to enable your admission webhooks: